-(a) The lack of a systematic and coordinated strategy to implement the 2030 Agenda in its international cooperation activities, with the full involvement of persons with disabilities, especially concerning the NAP 2022-2030, and the lack of systematic involvement of and consultation with organizations of persons with disabilities in the Austrian Development Cooperation (OEZA);

-(b) The lack of indicators to assess the progress in the attainment of the Sustainable Development Goals, particularly SDG4 (inclusive education of persons with disabilities) and SDG11 (accessibility of cities and settlements).
+- (a) The lack of a systematic and coordinated strategy to implement the 2030 Agenda for Sustainable Development in the international cooperation activities of the State party, with the full involvement of persons with disabilities, in particular with regard to the National Action Plan on Disability for the period 2022-2030, and the lack of systematic involvement of and consultation with organizations of persons with disabilities by the Austrian Development Agency (OEZA); - (b) The lack of indicators to assess progress in the attainment of the Sustainable Development Goals, in particular Goals 4, on ensuring inclusive education, and 11, on making cities and settlements inclusive, safe, resilient and sustainable.

-(a) Enact and implement a legal and administrative framework ensuring close consultation with and active involvement of organizations of persons with disabilities in the design, implementation, monitoring and evaluation of international cooperation programs and projects, including those of the OEZA;

-(b) Develop and implement, in close consultation with and the active involvement of organizations of persons with disabilities, indicators to assess the progress in the attainment of the Sustainable Development Goals, particularly SDG4 (inclusive education of persons with disabilities) and SDG11 (accessibility of cities and settlements).
+- (a) Enact and implement a legal and administrative framework ensuring close consultation with and active involvement of organizations of persons with disabilities in the design, implementation, monitoring and evaluation of international cooperation programs and projects, including those of the Austrian Development Agency; - (b) Develop and implement, in close consultation with and the active involvement of organizations of persons with disabilities, indicators to assess progress in the attainment of the Sustainable Development Goals, in particular Goals 4, on ensuring inclusive education, and 11, on making cities and settlements inclusive, safe, resilient and sustainable.